microsoft/TechExcel-Integrating-Azure-PaaS-and-AI-Services-for-AI-Design-Wins/docs/01_deploy_app_resources/01_deploy_app_resources.md

 After you complete this lab, you will be able to:

-* Use Bicep scripts to provision Azure resources
+* Use a Bicep script to provision Azure resources
 * Load data into Azure AI Search and query it from code
 * Deploy applications to Azure App Services